Torresian crow

 The Torresian crow (Corvus orru), also called the Australian crow or Papuan crow, is a passerine bird in the crow family native to the north and west of Australia and nearby islands in Indonesia and Papua New Guinea.
 The species has a black plumage, beak and mouth with white irises.
 The base of the feathers on the head and neck are white.
 The Torresian crow is slightly larger with a more robust bill than the morphologically similar little crow.

+Although widespread over northern Australia and some nearby islands, the common name "Torresian" refers to the Australian Shire of Torres.

 Taxonomy

 The Torresian crow was described by the French ornithologist Charles Lucien Bonaparte in 1850.
 The origin of the specific epithet orru is not known but may be derived from a Papuan name.